Chocolate Balls (No-Bake)

 Storage and freezing chocolate balls

-You can keep these no-bake chocolate balls refrigerated for as long as one week.
-Simply make sure you place them in a tightly sealed container to maintain their flavor and prevent them from becoming dry or chewy.
+Store no-bake chocolate balls refrigerated for as long as one week.
+Make Place them in a tightly sealed container to maintain their flavor and prevent them from becoming dry or chewy.
 They can also be frozen and pulled out as desired.
 Allow them to defrost for about 30 minutes at room temperature.

 Nutrition